JeremyRubin/rubin.io/talks/_posts/2017-02-01-matsuo-interview.md

 date: 2017-02-01
 tags: bitcoin
 external_url: "https://www.youtube.com/watch?v=aycec_N59b8"
+abstract: "Interview segments on Bitcoin development, research directions, and the engineering challenges of scaling."
 ---

 Here's a few cuts of an interview from when I taught at [BC-2 Workshop Winter 2017](https://bc-2.jp/season1/).